nlschott/api-first-workflow-patterns/README.md

 [This workspace](https://www.postman.com/postman/workspace/api-first-workflow-patterns/overview) includes:

-1.  machine-readable pattern definitions (see API-First Workflow Pattern ***Definitions*** collection), and
+*   machine-readable pattern definitions (see API-First Workflow Pattern ***Definitions*** collection), and
-2.  a framework collection to enable the automations by instrumenting the Postman API (see API-First Workflow Pattern ***Automations*** collection on the left, which automates the content in [this other workspace](https://postman.postman.co/workspace/Workflow-Automations-Demo~6342c1d6-3bdc-4315-b288-8473fdacf46f/overview)).
+*   a framework collection to enable the automations by instrumenting the Postman API (see API-First Workflow Pattern ***Automations*** collection on the left).

+Demo of the automations, using FastAPI and Python: [https://www.youtube.com/watch?v=K54Z5CqrhWM](https://www.youtube.com/watch?v=K54Z5CqrhWM)

 Preview of pattern definitions: